Often regarded as the archetype of the classical lead instrument….

 - It’s a popular choice among parents choosing a violin for their kid, exactly because of the previous reason.

 The thing is, violins have NEVER been cheaper than they are nowadays, with models costing as low as $40.
 So is renting really justifiable?

-Well, depends on what you’re looking.
+Well, it really depends on what you’re looking.
 If you want a quality model you can’t afford buying right now, then yes.